-For information about using these scripts, see the CXFS Administration Guide for SGI InfiniteStorage.
+For information about using these scripts, see the CXFS 5 Administration Guide for SGI InfiniteStorage.

-The following script is run by cxfs_client when it reprobes the Fibre Channel controllers upon joining or rejoining membership:
+The following script is run by cxfs\client when it reprobes the Fibre Channel controllers upon joining or rejoining membership:

+'''

 /var/cluster/cxfs_client-scripts/cxfs-reprobe

+'''

-For Linux nodes, you must define a group of environment variables in the /etc/cluster/config/cxfs_client.options file in order for cxfs-reprobe to appropriately probe all of the targets on the SCSI bus.
-For more information, see "Using cxfs-reprobe with RHEL" on page 93.
+For Linux nodes, you must define a group of environment variables in the /etc/cluster/config/cxfs\client.options file in order for cxfs-reprobe to appropriately probe all of the targets on the SCSI bus.
+For more information, see "Using cxfs-reprobe on IRIX Nodes" on page 61.